GU-CLASP/GU-CLASP.github.io/content/pages/people/kathrein-abu-kwaik/index.md

 role: 4
 title: "PhD Student"
 ---
-Kathrein Abu Kwaik is a PhD Student at CLASP
+Kathrein Abu Kwaik is a PhD Student at CLASP.